TSOlami/alx-files_manager/README.md

 <p>This project is a summary of this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing.</p>

-<p>The objective is to build a simple platform to upload and view files:</p>
+### The objective is to build a simple platform to upload and view files:
 - User authentication via a token
 - List all files
 - Upload a new file